James Van Remsen Jr.: Career

 To start a standardized classification and nomenclature of the Neotropical avifauna, Remsen sent a proposal to the American Ornithologists' Union in 1997 to create a South American counterpart to the already known AOU Check-list Committee which covered the avifauna of the Western Hemisphere from Panama and north to the Caribbean.
 In 1999, the proposal for the constitution of the South American Classification Committee (SACC) has been approved and in October 2000 the first classification on the split of the Huayco Tinamou (Rhynchotus maculicollis) from the Red-winged Tinamou (Rhynchotus rufescens) was available online.
 The system that Remsen invented for SACC was to place all proposals for change online and open access, as well as comments and votes concerning those proposals; thus, the system is completely transparent and qualified non-committee members are invited to contribute.
 Remsen is also a member (since 1984) of the American Ornithologists' Union's North American Classification Committee and thus co-author of the printed version of that classification.

 In 1998, Remsen co-described (with Robb Thomas Brumfield) the subspecies Cinnycerthia fulva gravesi and Cinnycerthia fulva fitzpatricki of the fulvous wren.
 In 2003, he wrote the 196-page chapter of the family of ovenbirds (Furnariidae) in the eighth volume of the Handbook of the Birds of the World and in collaboration with Edward C. Dickinson he was co-author of the third edition of the Howard and Moore Complete Checklist of the Birds of the World.
 In 2013, they collaborated again on the fourth edition of the Howard & Moore checklist on non-passerines.

-In 2005, Remsen was co-author of an article in the scientific journal Science where the rediscovery of the ivory-billed woodpecker (Campephilus principalis) was announced.